Critical Issues Need Answers:

 Institution: Mayo Clinic College of Medicine, Rochester, Minnesota

-- Incorporate new data and/or ongoing clinical trials into the management algorithm for patients with high-risk smoldering multiple myeloma
+- Incorporate emerging data into the management algorithm for patients with high-risk smoldering multiple myeloma

-- Plan optimal maintenance therapy approaches for patients with multiple myeloma
+- Choose optimal maintenance therapy for patients with multiple myeloma to extend and improve outcomes

 This activity has been planned and implemented in accordance with the Essential Areas and policies of the Accreditation Council for Continuing Medical Education through the joint sponsorship of the Annenberg Center for Health Sciences at Eisenhower and Clinical Care Options, LLC.
 The Annenberg Center for Health Sciences at Eisenhower is accredited by the ACCME to provide continuing medical education for physicians.